 - The Wetland Finder Application is a web-based mapping tool that provides access for all users to view modern wetland data.

-- Visit the National Wetlands Inventory Update project page for more information.
+- Visit the National Wetlands Inventory Update page for more information about this project.

 - Access the National Wetlands Inventory (NWI) Wetland Finder using a web browser.
 The application is optimized for use in Firefox or Chrome.
 Performance in Internet Explorer or Safari may be unpredictable.

 - View the data disclaimer and then begin exploring updated NWI data.

 - The default view is statewide but users can zoom in, search for a location, and click on the map to identify wetland resources.

 - Clicking on a wetland polygon will display an ‘NWI Attributes’ information box.
 The box will contain basic information about the wetland polygon selected as well as links to Wetland Regulatory Contacts at the Board of Water and Soil Resources and the Department of Natural Resources.